ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter1.md

     !{0}
 }
 ```
-Don't forget Primary purpose of opto language is to generate suitable runtime code that can execute the layer.
+Don't forget primary purpose of opto language is to generate suitable runtime code that can execute the layer.
 This code will generate a runtime code that receives zero arguments, and returns int32 value in runtime.
 From now on, let's inspect how it works, starting from the 'Module'.

 ## Module